achiurizo/consular/README.md

 This will execute the steps and create the tabs defined and run the various options as expected.
 That's it.
 Create as many project files with as many tabs as you would like and automate your workflow.

+### Removing Terminitor Projects ###

-If you no longer need a particular project, you can easily remove the yml file for the project:
+If you no longer need a particular project, you can easily remove the terminitor file for the project:

     $ terminitor delete foo

+to remove a legacy yml syntax file you can run:

+    $ terminitor delete foo -s=yml

+### Listing Terminitor Projects ###

 You can also see a full list of available projects with:

     $ terminitor list

 This will print out the available project files that you can execute.
+The list also returns whatever text you have in the first comment of each terminitor script.

 ### Creating Termfile for Repo ###